Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Pulse Manila's full address is: Unit 202 Plaza 100 Building V.A Rufino, Corner Dela Rosa Street, Legazpi Village, Makati, 1223 Metro Manila.

-Gay Pride in Manila and other event
+Manila Gay Pride and other gay events in Manila

 The Manila gay scene is pretty exciting.
 In terms of gay events in Manila, the city rivals Gay Bangkok and Taipei, with many parties and Pride events happening throughout the year.
 We've set out below the main ones to check out: